saurabhshri/saurabhshri.github.io/README.md

 ===
 This repository contains source of my [blog](https://saurabhshri.github.io) hosted on Github Pages via [Jekyll](https://jekyllrb.com/) using [Notepad theme](https://github.com/hmfaysal/Notepad) built by [@hmfaysal](https://twitter.com/hmfaysal) .

-I will post my **Google Summer of Code 2017 progress** for my project [CCAligner - Word by Word Audio Subtitle Synchronization](https://saurabhshri.github.io/2017/05/gsoc/accepted-in-google-summer-of-code-2017) with CCExtractor Development here.
-You may read them here : https://saurabhshri.github.io .
+I will post my **Google Summer of Code 2017 progress** for my project [CCAligner - Word by Word Audio Subtitle Synchronization](https://saurabhshri.github.io/2017/05/gsoc/accepted-in-google-summer-of-code-2017) with CCExtractor Development in this blog which you may read at : https://saurabhshri.github.io .
 All the GSoC related posts are under category ["GSoC"](https://saurabhshri.github.io/categories/).
 Feel free to share your opinions/suggestions.

 Also, I have uploaded my GSoC milestone and timline checklist here : https://saurabhshri.github.io/gsoc/ .
 Suggestions are welcomed!